alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

+- rewrite the genration loop (its copy paste from diffusers)
+- put it in a function
 - image is not related to prompt ?
 - cant decrease value of latents without loosing relevant bits (maybe reorganise key system)
 - prompt still doesnt work